WTy-2/spec/spec.md

 By defining the predicate this way, we take advantage of WTy2's built in intersection type operator, which means we have `0 <= self` and `self <= 10` in scope immediately without having to write a separate proof.

+#### Where Clauses

+Types in WTy2 can contain where clauses

 ### Quantifiers

 Central to WTy2's type system are quantifiers.
 As explicit types themselves are impossible to write out, the programmer must use quantifiers to refer to types indirectly, as the set of types a term could take.

 WTy2 currently includes one universal quantifiers, that quantifies over constraints, and three existential quantifiers, that quantify over types.
-It might be interesting to investigate allowing existential quantification over constraints and/or universal quantification over types as future features.
+It might be interesting to investigate allowing existential quantification over constraints and/or universal quantification over types in the future.

 #### The Universal Quantifier